hyurl/fetch/README.md

 effort to support that.

-Luckily, by integrated with [jschardet](https://github.com/aadsm/jschardet), **smart-fetch** is able to perform such functionality in our program, and is as much good as the browser does.
+Luckily, by integrated with [jschardet](https://github.com/aadsm/jschardet), **fetch** is able to perform such functionality in our program, and is as much good as the browser does.

 #### Auto-retry Requests